Lexitropsin

 Lexitropsins are members of a family of semi-synthetic DNA-binding ligands.
 They are structural analogs of the natural antibiotics netropsin and distamycin.
 Antibiotics of this group can bind in the minor groove of DNA with different sequence-selectivity.
 Lexitropsins form a complexes with DNA with stoichiometry 1:1 and 2:1.
 Based on the 2:1 complexes were obtained ligands with high sequence-selectivity.
+This property is due to their selectivity towards AT-rich regions.

+Recently, carbocyclic derivatives based on pentamidine were shown to exhibit in vivo antiproliferative effects on human breast cancer cells, possibly because of their ability to inhibit topoisomerase activity.